-- Object to a land tax assessment,
+- a land tax assessment,

-When should you lodge an objection?
+When should I lodge an objection?

-Your application must detail all the circumstances and reasons that have prevented you from lodging your objection within the 60-day time period,
+- all the circumstances and reasons that have prevented you from lodging your objection within the 60-day time period,

 You will receive a written notice of determination on your objection.
-If your objection is disallowed or only partly allowed, we will provide you with reasons for our decision.
+If your objection is disallowed or only partly allowed, we will provide you with the reasons.

 If you are dissatisfied with our determination, you have the right to refer the matter for review to the Victorian Civil and Administrative Tribunal or to appeal the matter to the Supreme Court of Victoria.

-Go to TAA appeals for more information.
+Go to appeals for more information.

 Payment of tax pending your objection

 You should pay any tax owing even if you lodge an objection.